losojos27/tfe-workspace-cli-provider-plugin-cache/README.md

 # Provider Plugin Cache

+1. copy the `terraform-plugin-cache` folder to your home folder.
+2. set the `TF_PLUGIN_CACHE_DIR` environment variable

+---

 By default, terraform init downloads plugins into a subdirectory of the working directory so that each working directory is self-contained.
 As a consequence, if you have multiple configurations that use the same provider then a separate copy of its plugin will be downloaded for each configuration.

 Given that provider plugins can be quite large (on the order of hundreds of megabytes), this default behavior can be inconvenient for those with slow or metered Internet connections.
 Therefore Terraform optionally allows the use of a local directory as a shared plugin cache, which then allows each distinct plugin binary to be downloaded only once.